When Combat Sports Walked the Fashion Week Runway

 Nilmi Fight League represents the global striking community.
 It represents women leading within combat sports.
 It represents athletes who refuse to stay confined to one arena.

 From the ring to the runway, this was not just a fashion moment.
-It was cultural recognition.
+It was fight culture recognition.

 Now, they are visible on the world stage in a new way.